TheNewStellW/vmware-operations-guide/content/Dashboards/Chapter 9 - Other Dashboards/3.9.3-vm-migration/_index.md

 All the above is fine, if not for the next factor.
 Can you guess what is it?

-Hint: it’s how you justify the budget to your management.
+Hint: it's how you justify the budget to your management.

 Yes, you promise higher consolidation.
 You have more CPU cores, more RAM, so logically you use higher [over-commit ratio](https://blogs.vmware.com/vsphere/2015/11/vcpu-to-pcpu-ratios-are-they-still-relevant.html).
 As [Mark Achtemichuk](https://blogs.vmware.com/vsphere/author/mark_achtemichuk) said in [this article](https://blogs.vmware.com/vsphere/2015/11/vcpu-to-pcpu-ratios-are-they-still-relevant.html), use it carefully.